 Living Web Farms |

-Those are just examples of 9 of the 12 headings, so download the Request Form to see them all.
+Those are examples of 9 of the 12 headings.

-Note: The USB-A/USB-C USBs won't work on an iPhone without a female USB-A to lightning connector, be sure to choose the right device for your needs.
-Drives are shipped within 3 business after payment (if in stock) or within 7-10 business days if they are out of stock.
+Drives are shipped within 3 business days after payment (if in stock) or within 7-10 business days if they are out of stock.
 If you requested personalized data such as specific map regions or YouTube channels, allow 3 extra business days shipping time.
 Orders may take up to 2 weeks to arrive overseas.

-The below list ensures all videos conform to this standard:
+The below criteria ensures all videos conform to this standard:

 1. Stay on Topic